sahin88/Django_React_Stlviewer_App/readme.md

 ```

-Now,you can start the Django development server
+Now, you can start the Django development server

 ```
 $ python manage.py runserver

 ```

-If you want to run test model,url and views files, please run following command:
+If you want to test "url.py" and "views.py" files, please run following command:

 ```
 $ python manage.py  test